LuckyMaley/ADOReportingSystem/README.md

 - Now the database tables should be added to your database
 > You must update the database with application data every time you update the tables so the db and app are in sync.

 - After the commands have been implemented successfully, you need to run the application and it will create a default user who is an owner when you register a member.
-You can see the details and change the credentials of your default user by going to the [StaffController](/XLookupReportSystem/Controllers/StaffController.cs) you will see the defaultStaff method.
+You can see the details and change the credentials of your default user by going to the [StaffController.cs](/XLookupReportSystem/Controllers/StaffController.cs) file in the Controllers folder and you will see the defaultStaff method.
 - All registered users from the main website are members, and owners can change their roles accordingly.

 # Some noticeable improvements for future work